+These are modern PF and make no pretense of being a copy of any original.
 They offer a Penny-Farthing manufactured in TAIWAN (not China!).
 If you see anything on the ‘net about “UDC” Penny-Farthings, these refer to “Unicycle Dot Com” ones.
-I ride these and they are outstanding.
+I cycle a UDC and they are well made and really sturdy.
 Since the spine on UDC Penny-Farthings is not monolithic- the rear fork is nested inside the spine and locked in place with a hex key- the rake on these PF’s are adjustable.
 So you can make them less twitchy and less likely to cause a headover by reducing the height of the rear fork as the weight of the rider is no longer directly over the forks.
 Roger has no stock and doesn’t expect to get any before sometime in 2024 due to global supply chain issues.

 Ed creates bespoke Penny-Farthing: he does not mass-manufacture as UDC does.
 He’s a righteous dude whose been riding Penny-Farthings for over 40 years.
 What he doesn’t know about PF isn’t worth knowing.
 Ed tends to be at the center of all things Penny-Farthing in the UK.
 In addition to building Penny-Farthings, he has even recreated copies of extinct bicycles from historical pictures.
 You can contact Ed through the FB group “The League of Ordinary Riders” where he’s also an admin of the group.

 Trott & Sons